Durendal/bleuBot/README.md

 	getBaseURL()
 		returns the base URL for bleutrade API requests: https://bleutrade.com/api/v2/

-	_getRequest(headers = None)
-		performs a GET based HTTP request and returns the result in json format

-	_postRequest(headers = None)
-		performs a POST based HTTP request and returns the result in json format

-	_setBaseURL()
-		sets _url to _baseurl

 	getCurrencies()
 		returns a list of all coins traded in json format